Library News Archive From March 2026

 Through rare, often one-of-a-kind archival photographs, art pieces, newspapers, and other unique ephemera, the exhibit offers a new perspective on the people and stories that made the Black Panther Party such a lasting, vibrant, and compelling presence in Berkeley and beyond.

-The opening reception is on Saturday, March 21st at 2 pm.
+Opening reception for The Black Panther Party in Berkeley is on Saturday, March 21 at 2 pm.

 Spring Break Programs